abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 ## Overview

 Azure Arc is a solution that extends Azure's capabilities to manage and run applications and services across diverse environments such as datacenters, edge locations, and multicloud platforms.
 It provides a unified approach for developing, operating, and securing both new and existing applications using the same tools, security measures, and governance mechanisms available within the Azure ecosystem.
-Azure Arc enables you to utilize Azure services such as application management, data, and AI—on existing hardware, virtualization platforms, Kubernetes clusters, IoT devices, and integrated systems.
+Azure Arc enables you to utilize Azure services such as application management, data, and AI on existing hardware, virtualization platforms, Kubernetes clusters, IoT devices, and integrated systems.

 ## Objectives

-Azure Arc provides unified management and governance solution for applications and services across diverse environments, enabling organizations to extend Azure's tools, security, and AI capabilities to their on-premises, edge, and multicloud infrastructures.
+Azure Arc provides a unified management and governance solution for applications and services across diverse environments, enabling organizations to extend Azure's tools, security, and AI capabilities to their on-premises, edge, and multicloud infrastructures.
 This empowers consistent control and enhanced operational efficiency across all environments.

 - **Getting Started with Azure Arc:** Azure Arc is a service that extends Azure management to on-premises, other cloud providers, and edge environments.
 You'll learn how to use Azure Arc to manage resources consistently across your hybrid and multi-cloud deployments.